 They hope to reconnect with their mother who had laid their egg two months prior.
 It is said that roughly only one egg in 10,000 reaches maturity.
 Here on the shores of Hilton Head Island the loggerheads, as well as six other species of turtles, make their nests, just as their mothers and their mothers did before them.
 With the Island’s busiest beach season upon us, how do we protect these beautiful, but endangered, sea creatures while still having a great time at the beach?
 Thankfully, the Hilton Head Island Sea Turtle Protection Program at the Coastal Discovery Museum helps to protect these gorgeous sea creatures.

-Bright lights can also deter mother sea turtles from returning to their nests, and confuse new hatchlings of which direction the ocean lies.
+They also confuse new hatchlings of which direction the ocean lies.
 Making sure to turn off all outside lights and pulling the shades to prevent indoor lights from being seen between May 1 and October 31 is one of the biggest things people can do to help loggerhead turtles.
 Leaving lights on is declared to be unlawful by the Town of Hilton Head Island.
-While there is no specific penalty is provided for this violation, it can be punishable by a fine of up to $500, a 30-day jail, or both.
+There is no specific penalty is provided for this violation.
+But, it can be punishable by a fine of up to $500, a 30-day jail, or both.

 For more information, call the Coastal Discovery Museum at (843) 689-6767.